philh30/ST-Edge-Drivers/Intermatic/PE953 Remote Control/README.md

 ## Installation

 1. Install the driver using the channel invitation.
-2. Follow the PE653 installation instructions, which include instructions for adding the PE953 to your SmartThings z-wave network.
+2. Follow the [PE653 pairing instructions](../PAIRING.md), which include instructions for adding the PE953 to your SmartThings z-wave network.
 3. Navigate to the device in the SmartThings app.
 4. Press the ENTER key on the PE953 remote control to wake it up.
 Keep the PE953 awake while performing the following steps in the app:
    - Swipe down on the screen to trigger the Refresh command.
 This will retrieve the firmware version from the PE953.